Top 10 Signs You Have Outgrown Your Shared Email Inbox

 Is Gmail a bad tool?
 Definitely not.
 There’s tons of collaboration add-ons, including the Inbox, Docs and Hangouts all within the rock-solid Google ecosystem.
 The problem is that these tools are not designed to work as a customer support application, or as a workload management tool for businesses.

-And if there’s certain features that you are particularly fond of in Gmail, there are ways of replicating that warm, fuzzy feeling, too.
+And if there’s certain features that you are particularly fond of in Gmail, there are ways of replicating that warm, fuzzy feeling in your ticketing system, too.

 Once you start experiencing the limitations of a shared mailbox, it will become too obvious that it’s time to start looking for alternatives.
 For that, we created an easy-to-follow 15-step question checklist on picking your next help desk software.
 Remember: it’s never too late to start to improve your communication.